shoyer/stephanhoyer.com/software/index.md

 - [cyordereddict](https://github.com/shoyer/cyordereddict) was a port of the Python standard library's `OrderedDict` to Cython.
 It ran 2-6x faster.

-In the past, I have been a core developer for [Dask](https://github.com/dask/dask) and [Pandas](https://github.com/pandas-dev/pandas)
+In the past, I was a core developer for [Dask](https://github.com/dask/dask) and [Pandas](https://github.com/pandas-dev/pandas)